tomaslibal/cppToolkit/README.md

 ## Components

-### Hash table

-*Hash Table (chained)* Contains a string hashing function.
-Collisions are stored at the same index as a linked list of values.
-Uses the Linked List from the next example.

 ### Double Linked List

 *Double Linked List:* Each node points to the next and previous link in the chain.